The Krebs Cycle (AQA A Level Biology): Revision Note

 Did this video help you?

-• The Krebs cycle (sometimes called the citric acid cycle) consists of a series of enzyme-controlled reactions
+• The Krebs cycle, sometimes called the citric acid cycle, involves a series of enzyme-controlled reactions

-The Krebs Cycle uses acetyl CoA from the link reaction and the regeneration of oxaloacetate to produce reduced NAD, reduced FAD and ATP
+The Krebs cycle uses acetyl CoA from the link reaction and the regeneration of oxaloacetate to produce reduced NAD, reduced FAD, ATP and carbon dioxide

 Examiner Tips and Tricks